 Each year in the United States, more than 2 million adults develop chronic pain from rotator cuff tears.
 If you can’t work or play sports because of a rotator cuff tear, you can find help at North Point Orthopaedics.
 The orthopedic specialists use in-office diagnostic technologies to identify rotator cuff damage.
 They also use nonsurgical therapies and advanced, minimally invasive surgical techniques to repair torn tissues, so you regain full range of motion in your shoulder.
-Call the office in Munster, Crown Point, or Valparaiso, Indiana, to schedule a diagnostic evaluation of rotator cuff tears or book an appointment online.
+Call the office in Munster or Crown Point, Indiana, to schedule a diagnostic evaluation of rotator cuff tears or book an appointment online.

 Your rotator cuff is a group of muscles that form a strong tendon to keep your shoulder joint in place.
 This tendon connects your humerus bone (upper arm bone) to your shoulder blade and allows you to rotate and lift your arm.